gerrick-mundt/C-Code-Projects/Learnings/Memory.md

 | 6000    | 00010011      | p stores 5000    |

 ### 4.1.
 When to use a pointer?
-- There are 5 main times that pointers are used:
+1) Dynamic Memory allocation
-> 1) Dynamic Memory allocation
+> When you need memory that persists beyond a function (e.g. function changes a global variable) or whose size isn't known at compile time
->> When you need memory that persists beyond a function (change a global type variable) or whose size isn't known at compile time
+2) Modifying function arguments
-> 3) Modifying function arguments
+>
-> 4) Arrays & strings
+3) Arrays & strings
-> 5) Data structures'
+4) Data structures'
-> 6) Large data
+5) Large data
-> 7) Returning multiple values
+6) Returning multiple values

 ### 4.2.
 How to use a pointer?
 - There are two main things that you can do with a pointer: